aragon/hack/docs/guides-agent-app.md

 As before, you can either do this through the UI or run the same command we ran at the end of step 2 with one small modification:

-This time the first argument to `"vote"` will be a `1` and not a `0`, since the id of this new vote is 1.
+This time the first argument to `vote` will be a `1` and not a `0`, since the id of this new vote is 1.
 Remember that vote ids start at zero and increment by one each time a vote is created.

 ### **4. Use A's Agent app to take part in B's vote**